TheOnlyWei/computer_vision/README.txt

 		Where z-zc is solved to find the depth of a normal vector.

 	DIRECTIONS
+		The corresponding program files contain messages describing how they work.
+THe below commands detail the parameters required.

 		s1 command line parameters:
 			{input original image} {input threshold value} {output parameters file}